Corey Bailey

 became legends have added their signatures, that the wall itself is a legend.

-with their rehearsal.
+their rehearsal.

-Eagles wrote the song: “Hotel California.”
+the Eagles wrote the song: “Hotel California.”

 Bill and Arnie were car and motorcycle buffs.
 They rode two and three wheeled